Electric Vehicles will definitely play a major part in the future of car travel...

 Did you know?

 The government offers grants towards the cost of purchasing a new electric (plug-in) car, van or motorcycle, which could save you up to £8,000 when purchasing an EV.
+The amount of the grant depends on which category the vehicle is in.
 The Plug-in car, motorcycle and van grants scheme covers:

 - 20% of the cost of a van, up to a maximum of £8,000